John W. Johnson

 John handles primarily complex civil litigation matters which include commercial litigation, medical malpractice, aviation accidents, products liability, and motor vehicle and truck accidents.
-John’s distinguished service as a trial attorney has earned him membership as a Fellow in the International Society of Barristers and he has been past Kansas District President of the American Board of Trial Advocates.
-He also is past President of the Kansas Association for Justice and a former Board Member of the American Association for Justice.
+John’s distinguished service as a trial attorney has earned him membership as a Fellow in the International Society of Barristers and he has been past Kansas District President of the American Board of Trial Advocates and currently serves on the National Board.
+He also is past President of the Kansas Trial Lawyers Association and a former Board Member of the American Association for Justice.

-John has presented lectures to the American Association for Justice, the Kansas Association for Justice, the Kansas Bar Association, the Wichita Bar Association, Washburn Law School, and has made a presentation for the American Board of Trial Advocates.
+John has presented lectures to the American Association for Justice, the Kansas Trial Lawyers Association, the Kansas Bar Association, the Wichita Bar Association, Washburn Law School, and has made a presentation for the American Board of Trial Advocates.

 Martindale-Hubbell Law Directory has rated John at the highest AV®* rating for lawyers.
 He has consistently been included in the list of Missouri and Kansas Super Lawyers and has been recognized by Best Lawyers in America® for over 10 years.